Jo Ann McKinney

 Jo Ann joined Middle Cross Baptist Church in 2009 and is in the choir and does special singing regularly.
 Debbie occasionally joins Jo Ann at MCBC and they sing duets.
 “I had been going to Calvary Baptist Church on 41 Highway with my father and when he passed away, I started looking for a place closer to home,” she says.
 “I live about three blocks from Middle Cross.”

-In 2010, Jo Ann met up with an old friend, Brian Talbert, who owned a Civil War cannon and she ended up as #4 man on a cannon
+In 2010, Jo Ann met up with an old friend, Brian Talbert (now deceased), who owned a Civil War cannon and she ended up as #4 man on a cannon

 crew (the one who pulls the lanyard to fire the cannon).
 “He sold the cannon in 2016, so I lost my job,” Jo Ann says.